 A register of children who have been diagnosed with asthma or prescribed a reliever inhaler should be kept.
 This is particularly crucial in larger schools, where there may be many children with asthma, and it will not be feasible for individual members of staff to be aware of which children these are.
 In primary settings, where a teacher has responsibility for a single class each year, this will be easier to manage (so a register may not be needed).

-Schools should ensure that the asthma register is easy to access, and allows for a quick check to take place to establish if a child is recorded as having asthma and that consent for an emergency inhaler to be administered has been obtained.
+to take place to establish if a child is recorded as having emergency inhaler to be administered has been obtained. asthma and that consent for a an